 The trustee holds the assets in a fiduciary capacity.
 They have a high responsibility to see that the assets are preserved for the beneficiaries.

-A living trust is created during your lifetime, and it provides a way for you to preserve and retain control over your assets even if you should become incapacitated.
-It can alleviate the need for a guardianship or conservatorship if you're unable to make decisions on your own.
+A living trust is created during your lifetime and provides a way for you to preserve and retain control over your assets even if you should become incapacitated.
+It can alleviate the need for a guardianship or conservatorship if you’re unable to make decisions on your own.

 A testamentary trust is one that’s formed according to terms contained in your will.
 It doesn’t exist until you die.
 Your executor would then create the trust, transferring some or all of your property into it.

 You can name yourself as the trustee of a revocable trust, retaining control over the assets you transfer into it during your lifetime.
 This type of trust can provide a lot of flexibility during your lifetime, including the ability to revoke or dissolve the trust as your needs change.
 You can provide for a successor trustee to take over upon your incapacity or death.